Ludvigsberg/screen-capture-motion-detector/README.md

 # screen-capture-motion-detector

-Creates a screen capture using DXcam &amp; cv2 for detecting motion.
+This is a repository with 2 types of screen capture motion detectors, dxcam_sensor.py that utilizes your GPU power (fast but very slow if GPU is under load) and mss_sensor.py that utilizes CPU power (slower but best for every usecase).